-- Link to the Student Handbook page on Assessment and Feedback - Link to Student Policies
+• Link to the Student Handbook page on Assessment and Feedback

 As a student you will be taught how to write correctly referenced essays.
 UEL's standard Harvard referencing system is from Cite Them Right.
 Cite them Right is the standard Harvard referencing style at UEL for all Schools, however professional body requirements will take precedence for instance the School of Psychology which uses the APA system.